liubruce/regexjs/README.md

 This is a good regular expression engine.
 I refer this to finish my course work.

-I add the wildcard feature using the char ".".
+I added the wildcard feature using the char "." but I removed one-or-more (+), and zero-or-one (?).

 Other functions are simliar the original one.
+Sorry, I didn't finish the test function.
+Please don't use it.

-Original one is below:
+The detail is below:

 __________

 A regular expression engine implementation in JavaScript.
-It supports concatenation, union (|), zero-or-more (\*), one-or-more (+), and zero-or-one (?) operations as well as grouping.
+It supports concatenation, union (|), wildcards(.), zero-or-more (\*), operations as well as grouping.
 It follows Ken Thompson's algorithm for constructing an NFA from a regular expression.

 Check out my [blog post](https://deniskyashif.com/2019/02/17/implementing-a-regular-expression-engine/) for the complete implementation details.